2019/2020 Executive Members

-Lesa Peat - President
+Lesa Peat - President/Membership

-Mary Warman - Bursary Chair.
+Mary Warman - Bursary/Leadership Development

 We have a simple, but robust mission: to help people in need.
 We do that by focusing on community-based efforts including education, awareness, and food aid.
 We want to make a difference.

 We're continually working hard to improve our community of Shelburne and Dufferin County.
 If you're interested to see what we've been doing recently (especially if you want to help), check out our Facebook page, this Website or stop by the Branch.
 There is always room for new Volunteers and it is a great way to meet people and make new friends.

 If you have able hands, we need your help.
 Whether it's helping serve food in our kitchens, clean floors, dishes or tables at our events, canvassing for Poppies.